platovnick/epam/public_html/aws/aws_task.md

 # AWS Cloud Basic

-1. Read the terms of Using the AWS Free Tier and the ability to control their own costs.
+1. [x] Read the terms of Using the [AWS Free Tier](https://docs.aws.amazon.com/en_us/awsaccountbilling/latest/aboutv2/billing-free-tier.html) and the ability to control their own costs.
-2. Register with AWS (first priority) or alternatively, you can request access to courses in AWS Academy if you are currently a student of certain University.
+2. [x] [Register with AWS](https://portal.aws.amazon.com/billing/signup?redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start) (first priority) or alternatively, you can request access to courses in [AWS Academy](https://aws.amazon.com/training/awsacademy/member-list/) if you are currently a student of [certain University](https://aws.amazon.com/training/awsacademy/member-list/).
-3. Find the hands-on tutorials and AWS Well-Architected Labs for your AWS needs.
+3. [ ] Find the [hands-on tutorials](https://aws.amazon.com/ru/getting-started/hands-on/?awsf.getting-started-category=category%23compute&awsf.getting-started-content-type=content-type%23hands-on&?e=gs2020&p=gsrc&awsf.getting-started-level=*all) and [AWS Well-Architected Labs](https://www.wellarchitectedlabs.com/) for your AWS needs.
 Explore list of step-by-step tutorials for deferent category.
 Use, repeat as many as you can and have fun))
-4. Register and pass courses on AWS Educate.
+4. [ ] Register and pass courses on [AWS Educate](https://www.awseducate.com/).
 Filter by checking Topic Cloud Computing and Foundational Level.
 Feel free to pass more.
-5. Register and pass free courses on AWS Skillbuilder.
+5. [ ] Register and pass free courses on [AWS Skillbuilder](https://explore.skillbuilder.aws/learn).
 AWS Cloud Practitioner Essentials: Core Services, AWS Cloud Practitioner Essentials: Cloud Concepts.
 Try AWS Cloud Quest: Cloud Practitioner.
-6. Pass free courses on Amazon qwiklabs
+6. [ ] Pass free courses on [Amazon qwiklabs](https://amazon.qwiklabs.com/).
-7. Review Getting Started with Amazon EC2.
+7. [ ] Review [Getting Started with Amazon EC2](https://aws.amazon.com/ec2/getting-started/?nc1=h_ls).
 Log Into Your AWS Account, Launch, Configure, Connect and Terminate Your Instance.
 Do not use Amazon Lightsail.
 It is recommended to use the t2 or t3.micro instance and the CentOS operating system.
 8. Create a snapshot of your instance to keep as a backup.
 9. Create and attach a Disk_D (EBS) to your instance to add more storage space.
 Create and save some file on Disk_D.
 10. Launch the second instance from backup.